imvarunkmr/easylogo/readme.txt

 * Uploading and using the retina version of your logo.

-To see some samples [visit the plugin support page ](http://plugins.imvarunkmr.net/easylogo/ "WordPress plugins by Varun")
+To see some samples [visit the plugin support page ](http://plugins.varunkmr.com/easylogo/ "WordPress plugins by Varun")

 == Changelog ==
+= 1.6 =
+* Added option to link logo to custom URL

 = 1.5 =
 * Added feature to center your logo
 * Bug fixes